gearglow/ReptiliaWithATwist/The List.md

 Izzy bounded over and handed over her wand, bouncing on her toes as Ollivander examined it.

 "Now _this_ is unusual," he exclaimed.
 "A Quintana family creation; it has similar embellishment to old Thiago's work.
+Tomás, perhaps?
 I haven't seen the like in quite some time.
 Black walnut, 11 inches, and surprisingly bendy.
 And... goodness me.
 Is that a _matagot whisker_ for a core?"

 "Yup!"
 Izzy said.